Rick Perry: Early life

-A fifth-generation Texan, Perry was born on March 4, 1950, in Haskell, Texas, and raised in Paint Creek, Texas, the son of dryland cotton farmers Joseph Ray Perry (1925-2017) and Amelia June Holt Perry (born 1929).
+A fifth-generation Texan, Perry was born on March 4, 1950, in Haskell, Texas, and raised in Paint Creek, Texas, the son of dryland cotton farmers Joseph Ray Perry and Amelia June Holt Perry.
 He has one older sister.
 Perry's ancestry is almost entirely English, dating as far back as the original Thirteen Colonies.
 His family has been in Texas since before the Texas Revolution.

 His father, a Democrat, was a long-time Haskell County commissioner and school board member.
 Perry has said that his interest in politics probably began in November 1961, when his father took him to the funeral of U.S. Representative Sam Rayburn.

 Perry was in the Boy Scouts of America (BSA) and earned the rank of Eagle Scout.
 The BSA has honored Perry with the Distinguished Eagle Scout Award.

 College

 Perry attended Texas A&M University where he was a member of the Corps of Cadets and the Alpha Gamma Rho fraternity.
 He was elected senior class social secretary, a member and redpot in Aggie Bonfire, and one of A&M's five "yell leaders".
 He graduated in 1972 with a Bachelor of Science degree in animal science.

 In 1989, he said, "I was probably a bit of a free spirit, not particularly structured real well for life outside of a military regime, I would have not lasted at Texas Tech or the University of Texas.
 I would have hit the fraternity scene and lasted about one semester."